 |Social Sciences and History||6|

 AP credit is usually awarded on the basis of scores of 3 or above.
-A detailed description of Advanced Placement credit follows under the appropriate heading.
+See Advanced Placement section of this catalog for more information.
 There are no limits to the number of units that can be earned through AP.

 In order for any CLEP or AP credit to be reviewed and/or awarded, students must provide University Admissions with an official report from Educational Testing Service and contact the Admissions Office for review.

 Credit for Military coursework/experience - TU is a member of Service members Opportunity Colleges (SOC).
 Students who have served or are currently serving in the United States military may receive college credit for basic training, military occupational specialties and other military coursework.
 Official documentation must be submitted.
 Work will be evaluated per the Guide to the Evaluation of Educational Experiences in the Armed Services by the American Council on Education (ACE).
 Military courses and experiences are evaluated by University Admissions.
 To request an evaluation, contact firstname.lastname@example.org.
 Before credit can be posted, students must have attended TU for one term as degree candidates with a 2.00 cumulative GPA and have submitted all of the necessary official military documents to University Admissions.

 Minimum Number of Units Required Through Classroom Instruction in the Major Field and for the Degree.